 Eating for two doesn’t mean eating twice as much food, but it should mean making your food work twice as hard.
 Make every calorie count by choosing nutrient-dense foods, in other words get more bang for your calorie buck.
 By choosing a variety of food from all food groups, you can be assured of a well-balanced, nutritious prenatal diet.

 But what if you have no appetite some days or occasionally feel nauseous?
 Just remember that a quality diet over several days is what counts, not meal by meal.

 What’s the right plan for me?

-The plan shows slightly more amounts of food during the second and third trimesters because you have changing nutritional needs.
-This is a general Plan.
-You may need more or less than the Plan.*
+This featured daily meal plan shows slightly more amounts of food during the second and third trimesters to accommodate your changing nutritional needs.
+Because this is a general plan, you may need more or less than what is featured here.*

 ||2nd and 3rd Trimesters